daoradmin/daoradmin/README.md

 Hi 👋 My name is Daniel Orelius
 ======================================================================================================================================

-Automation is key..
+Smooth running automation is a relaxing experience..
 ---------------------

-* ⚡  Powershell Enthusiast.
+* ⚡  Automation Enthusiast.
 * 🏢  Mjølner Informatics A/S
 * 🌍  I'm based in Denmark.